 Choice: Cooperation, Enterprise, and Human Action

-Popular economist Dr. Robert Murphy discussed ‘Choice: Cooperation, Enterprise, and Human Action,’ a creative, comprehensive, and unusually lucid book on economics that instructs and entertains both economists and general readers.
+Popular economist Dr. Robert Murphy discusses ‘Choice: Cooperation, Enterprise, and Human Action,’ a creative, comprehensive, and unusually lucid book on economics that instructs and entertains both economists and general readers.

 Unlike what usually passes for economics in many classrooms, government, the media, and elsewhere, Choice: Cooperation, Enterprise, and Human Action is an engaging and intriguing book that provides something quite unique: a genuine treatise on economics that instructs and entertains both economists and general readers.